 It’s important to note that every dog has different needs.
-Each of these 8 points explores the positives and negatives of both types of food.
+Each of the 8 points below explores the positives and negatives of both types of food.

 Remember that your dog’s needs will change over time.
-If you notice a change in activity, lifestyle or as your dog ages refer back to this article for more information.
+If you notice a change in activity, lifestyle or simply the little changes as your dog ages, refer back to this article for more information.
 Check out our other blog posts and most importantly, discuss any concerns with your vet.

 Let’s dive into the detail.